SabreOSS/conf4j/USERS-GUIDE.md

 int connectionTimeout = configuration.getTimeouts().getConnectionTimeout();
 ```

-The `ConfigurationValuesSource` allows accessing a configuration value associated with a key.
+The `ConfigurationSource` allows accessing a configuration value associated with a key.
 Both key and value
 are represented as string.
 Of course, very often, the configuration property type is not `java.lang.String`
 so the value must be converted into the appropriate type.
 _Type converters_ which implement `TypeConverter` interface are responsible for such conversion.